Life's Greatest Game: Screenplay

-Emilie Johnson was born on June 3, 1867, in Gothenburg, Västra Götaland, Sweden. after emigrating to America, she married Alfred Jönsson.
+Emilie Johnson was born on June 3, 1867, in Gothenburg, Västra Götaland, Sweden. after emigrating to America; she married Alfred Jönsson.
 Their only son was born in 1894 - Alfred Emory Johnson.

-In the 1920s, Emilie and Emory Johnson would develop one of the unique relationships in the annals of Hollywood.
-Johnson and her son became famous as the only mother-son directing/writing team in Hollywood.
+In the 1920s, Emilie and Emory Johnson developed one of the unique relationships in the annals of Hollywood.
+Johnson and her son became famous as Hollywood's only mother-son directing/writing team.
 They usually worked side by side before production started and then on the movie sets after filming began.
 The decade saw the mother-son team develop into the most financially successful directing and writing team in motion picture history.

 Emilie Johnson wrote stories about lunch pail characters living paycheck-to-paycheck like law enforcement officers, firefighters, mail carriers, railroad engineers, patriots, baseball players, and newspaper press operators.
-The Johnson team felt their human-interest stories would be relatable on the silver screen and her son brought them to the screen in epic melodramas.
+The Johnson team felt their human-interest stories would be relatable on the silver screen, and her son brought them to the screen in epic melodramas.

 The Johnson team continued producing melodramas until the late 1920s.
-By the early 1930s, their string of successes and box-office magic had come to a close.
+By the early 1930s, their successes and box-office magic had ended.